Dense Continuous-Time Optical Flow from Events and Frames: Experiments

 \subsection{Qualitative Sim2Real Results}

-To qualitatively assess the real-world capabilities of our method, we use our purely event-based model, trained only on the simulation dataset \simdset{}, and show predictions on the \tldata{} dataset \cite{Tulyakov21CVPR} in Figure \ref{fig:timelense_examples}.
+To qualitatively assess the real-world capabilities of our method, we use our purely event-based model, trained only on the simulation dataset \simdset{}, and show predictions on the \tldata{} and BS-ERGB datasets \cite{Tulyakov21CVPR,Tulyakov_2022_CVPR} in Figure \ref{fig:catcheye} and \ref{fig:timelense_examples}.
 Although our method is only trained on \simdset{}, it can correctly predict non-linear motion of moving objects while the frame-based baseline \cite{Jiang_2021_ICCV} fails due to large motion and ambiguities in the input frames.